egor-sorokin/linux-server-conf-instruction/README.md

  #### Configure the firewall:
- 1) Open */etc/ssh/sshd_config* find line 5 and change there 22 to 2200, then type:
+ 1) Open */etc/ssh/sshd\_config* find the line 5 and change there 22 to 2200, then type:
       ```
       $ sudo service ssh restart
       ```